RomTin/zipng/README.md

 ```
 $ chmod u+x ./*.erl
 $ ./zipng.erl path/to/png path/to/file1 path/to/file2 ...
-%% file1,2...will be zipped and appended to png1
+%% file1,2...will be zipped and appended to png
 ```

 ### notifications